rasz77/rasz77/README.md

 # Hey there!👋
 I’m Rashika Simkhada, a Computer Science student at SUNY Oswego.
-I’m currently expanding my CS skills, building fun projects, and exploring new tech.
+I’m currently learning and expanding my CS skills, exploring new tech, and building fun projects.
 Always up for teaming up on fun side projects.
-So, if you’ve got an idea, reach out and let’s build something awesome together.
+So, if you have an idea, feel free to reach out.

 ## 🌐 Socials: